0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

 # 3. Applicant Tracking Systems (ATS)

+Understanding how Applicant Tracking Systems work is essential for creating resumes that successfully navigate the initial screening process.
+This section provides a comprehensive overview of ATS functionality, optimization strategies, and formatting rules that will help your resume reach human reviewers.
+Follow these guidelines to ensure your qualifications aren't filtered out by automated systems.

 ## 3.1.
 What is an ATS?

 An **Applicant Tracking System (ATS)** is software that employers use to manage job applications and screen candidates.
 Key facts: